B Is for Beer

 B is for Beer is a novella by Tom Robbins published in 2009 by HarperCollins.
-It is a children's book about Gracie Perke, a young girl exploring the world of beer.
+It is a children's book about Gracie Perkel, a young girl exploring the world of beer.
 She learns why every adult enjoys it and why she is not allowed to drink it.

 Musical adaptation

 The book was subsequently adapted into a musical, "B Is for Beer: The Musical", co-written by Robbins and Ben Lee.